Anti-Serenity

 Which I am prepared to pay for

-Keep in mind: in some cases, payment has already been made and the ask has been earned.
+Remember: in some cases, payment has already been made—and the ask is earned.

 Notes